elightcap/RequestBot/README.md

 * Ombi API Key
 * MovieDB API Key
 * Slack App setup with Event Subscriptions and Interactive Components
-* Port 3001 from the internet forwarded to the device running the bot
+* Port 3001 from the internet forwarded to the device running the bot or a reverse proxy

 ### Installation